jhidding/nbody2d/lit/index.md

             * quad(lambda b: self.adot(b)**(-3), 0.00001, a)[0] + 0.00001
 ```

-Using this, we can define two standard cosmologies, $\Lambda$CDM and Einstein-de Sitter.
+Using this, we can define two standard cosmologies, ΛCDM and Einstein-de Sitter.

 ``` {.python #cosmology}
 LCDM = Cosmology(68.0, 0.31, 0.69)